utshomax/postman-docs/src/pages/docs/collaborating-in-postman/roles-and-permissions.md

 * **Partner Manager** (Internal) - Manages all Partner Workspaces within an organization.
 Controls Partner Workspace settings and visibility, and can send invites to partners.
 * **Partner** (External) - All partners are automatically granted the Partner role at the team level.
 Partners can only access the Partner Workspaces they've been invited to.

-At the workspace level, you can [assign](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#managing-workspace-roles) partner roles to team members.
-To learn more, see [Workspace roles](#workspace-roles).

 At the workspace level, you can [assign](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#managing-workspace-roles) partner roles to partners:

 * **Partner Lead** (External) - Can invite other partners from their organization to join a Partner Workspace.